 The sole purpose of this report and the associated services performed by R8 is to complete a draft Environmental Management Framework for VMFRP in accordance with the scope of services set out in the contract between R8 and VMFRP.
-This report was prepared initially to support the Hattah Lakes North referrals, has since been updated to support the Nyah and Vinifera referrals and will be subject to further update as other referrals are prepared.
+This report has been prepared initially to support the Hattah Lakes North referrals and will be subject to update as other referrals are prepared.